Marion Oliver McCaw Hall

 Unless clearly inconsistent with the context in which used, the following definitions apply:

-- “Exclusion Notice” means that the recipient is no longer invited, licensed, permitted, or otherwise privileged to remain on the premises of the campus from which he or she was ordered to leave.
-The Exclusion Notice shall be in writing and shall contain the date of issuance.
-The Exclusion Notice shall specify the length and places of exclusion.
+means that the recipient is no longer invited, licensed, permitted, or otherwise privileged to remain on the premises of the campus from which he or she was ordered to leave.
+The Trespass Warning shall be in writing and shall contain the date of issuance.
+The Trespass Warning shall specify the length and places of exclusion.
 The issuing individual shall sign it.
 Warning of the consequences for failure to comply shall be prominently displayed on the notice.
+The recipient will be given the opportunity to sign the original Trespass Warning, but a refusal to sign does not invalidate the warning.

-- “License” or “permit” means a written authorization for a person or entity to engage in a specific use or activity on a portion or all of the Seattle Center campus.
+or “Permit” means a written authorization for a person or entity to engage in a specific use or activity on a portion or all of the Seattle Center campus.

 D: Director’s Authority – Rulemaking – Enforcement